Drug information provided by: IBM Micromedex

 This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.

-This medicine will add to the effects of alcohol and other CNS depressants (medicines that can make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for allergies or colds; sedatives, tranquilizers, or sleeping medicine, other prescription pain medicine or narcotics, medicine for seizures or barbiturates; muscle relaxants, or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other central nervous system (CNS) depressants.
+CNS depressants are medicines that slow down the nervous system, which may cause drowsiness or make you less alert.
+This effect may last for a few days after you stop using this medicine.
+Some examples of CNS depressants are antihistamines or medicine for hay fever, allergies, or colds, sedatives, tranquilizers, benzodiazepines, other prescription pain medicine or narcotics, barbiturates or seizure medicines, muscle relaxants, or anesthetics (numbing medicines), including some dental anesthetics.
 Check with your doctor before taking any of the medicines listed above while you are using this medicine.

 Fentanyl may cause some people to become drowsy, confused, or dizzy.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.
 Check with your doctor if you have confusion or drowsiness that is severe enough to interfere with your daily activities.